+Alcohol brands need to carefully construct a social media strategy that is creative, engaging, yet also lawful due to the age restrictions and laws that vary across countries.
 This is why alcohol brands need to place extreme emphasis on knowing who their audiences are, what they like to do, and which content they like to consume.
 Getting a detailed look into their audience personas will allow them to easily overcome the barriers of advertising restrictions.
 In turn, leveraging the vast amount of audience data available will enable alcohol brands to target more efficiently than ever before, perfecting their top of the funnel marketing.

-Advertising on Facebook Comes at a Cost for Alcohol MarketingWhen it comes to Facebook advertising, alcohol brands are among the top three industries that have the highest CPC at about 14 cents.
-With the growing advertising cost on the platform, alcohol brands have the ability to truly experiment with new advertising formats, content ideation, and targeting that can make their budget go even further.
+When it comes to Facebook advertising, alcohol brands are among the top three industries that have the highest CPC at around $0.20.
+With the growing advertising cost on the platform, alcohol brands must experiment with new advertising formats, content ideation, and targeting that can make their budget go even further.

-Due to extreme competition and revamp of the News Feed to prioritize content from friends and family over advertisers, the costs of Facebook advertising has jumped more than 122%.
+Due to extreme competition and revamp of the News Feed to prioritize content from friends and family over advertisers, the costs of Facebook advertising jumped more than 122% between 2017-2018.

-Alcohol Brands and Instagram AdvertisingWhen it comes to Instagram, we see a similar trend with over 80% of alcohol marketing ad campaigns displayed on the News Feed.
-However, while less than 20% of alcohol campaigns are placed on Facebook Stories, 40% are posted to Instagram Stories.
+When it comes to Instagram, nearly 60% of alcohol marketing ad campaigns are displayed on the News Feed.
+However, while less than 10% of alcohol campaigns are placed on Facebook Stories, 40% were posted to Instagram Stories.

-Alcohol Brands and Influencer MarketingInfluencer marketing is undoubtedly a lucrative strategy for alcohol brands.
-However, unlike other industries, alcohol brands again, face the challenge of overcoming advertising obstacles when it comes to social media.
+Influencer marketing is undoubtedly a lucrative strategy for alcohol brands.
+However, unlike other industries, alcohol brands again face the challenge of overcoming advertising obstacles when it comes to social media.

 Because of this, it’s extremely vital for alcohol brands to thoroughly vet any influencers they collaborate with.
-Some of the things that should be taken into account are investigating which brands influencers have worked with in the past (are they age appropriate), the age of the influencer themselves, how relevant their interests are, and more.
+Some of the things that should be taken into account are investigating which brands influencers have worked with in the past (are they age-appropriate), the age of the influencer themselves, how relevant their interests are, and more.

 But keep in mind, selecting influencers is just half of the battle.
 When it comes to alcohol marketing, it’s absolutely vital to brief influencers you work with on content limitations.
 While this has become second-nature for alcohol brand’s marketing teams, it’s likely completely new for influencers unless they’ve worked with age-restricted products in the past.